Halcion Withdrawal – How to Cope with the Cravings

 Beating the Withdrawal

 Halcion withdrawal do not really mean a tapering-off in dosage.
 Users can have withdrawal symptoms even when going cold turkey.
-Your doctor will prescribe a lighter form of benzo (like Valium).
-This way, it will help your body adjust to a new balance more gradually.
+A doctor will prescribe a lighter form of benzo (like Valium).
+This way, it will help the body adjust to a new balance more gradually.

 Treatment programs exist for both in-patient and out-patient treatment.
 It is where they will address the underlying cause for the addiction.
 Medical detox from Halcion may speed up the recovery process